 When an ad was published in Daily Variety calling for boys to audition for a new TV comedy series for the young set, Micky applied and was made a Monkee.
 As noted, he shares a pad with David Jones—and goes put-putting around on a motorcycle.

-Mike was born in Dallas, Texas, on December 30, and taught himself to play guitar when he was about 19 years old.
+Mike was born in Dallas(Actually Houston), Texas, on December 30, and taught himself to play guitar when he was about 19 years old.
 He didn’t know any songs, and he couldn’t read notes, so he composed his own material.

 While he was enrolled at San Antonio College, Mike began to make appearances—first as a country-and-western singer-guitarist and eventually as a performer of other varieties of today’s sound.
 After college, he went to Los Angeles and teamed up with a bass player and a drummer to form a trio, which was broken up by the draft board.

 Mike’s next stop was Ledbetter’s, an L.A. folk club.
 There, he developed a following by singing and playing his own material.
 Now, of course, he is a Monkee—known as “Wool Hat,” because of the green knitted hat he is fond of wearing.

 Peter was pretty much of an expert on the guitar, ukelele [sic], five-string banjo and bass even before his voice changed.
 Later, he became acquainted with the piano, French horn and other instruments.